dplusplus1024/bitcorn-hole/README.md

 # Bitcorn Hole 🌽🕳️

-**Bitcorn Hole** is a physical hardware game where players receive bitcoin each time they score points!
+**Bitcorn Hole** is a physical hardware game where players receive bitcoin in real time with every point scored!
 Beanbags are tossed into the cornhole set and detected using microcontrollers with time-of-flight sensors.
-Each time a player scores, they get paid sats **instantly** to their Lightning Address! ⚡
+Each point scored triggers an **instant** payment of sats to the player’s Lightning Address! ⚡

 ## Live Demo